 3.4.
-Electromagnetic/neutrino follow-up activity of gravitational waves alerts
+Electromagnetic/Neutrino Follow-up Activity of Gravitational-wave Alerts

 Searches for electromagnetic/neutrino counterparts employed a variety of observing strategies, including archival analysis, prompt searches with all-sky instruments, wide-field tiled searches, targeted searches of potential host galaxies, and deep follow-up of individual sources.
 They took into account the properties of the instruments, their observational capabilities (e.g., location on Earth for ground-based telescopes, pointing strategy for space-based instruments), and the characteristics of possible counterparts within their sensitivity band.
-For instance, the GW170817/GRB 170817A observational campaign perfectly illustrates the different observing strategies that led to the identification of the associated multi-wavelength electromagnetic emission: the independent identification of the sGRB by Fermi, the all-sky archival searches and wide-field of view follow-up, the discovery of the host galaxy and the optical GW counterpart by galaxy catalog targeted searches, the spectroscopic characterization of the optical counterpart, and the identification of X-ray and radio counterparts with deep follow-up (Abbott et al. 2017e).
+For instance, the GW170817/GRB 170817A observational campaign perfectly illustrates the different observing strategies that led to the identification of the associated multiwavelength electromagnetic emission: the independent identification of the sGRB by Fermi, the all-sky archival searches and wide field-of-view follow-up, the discovery of the host galaxy and the optical GW counterpart by galaxy catalog targeted searches, the spectroscopic characterization of the optical counterpart, and the identification of X-ray and radio counterparts with deep follow-up (Abbott et al. 2017e).
 Similar strategies were applied to the other triggers sent in O2, but on a more modest scale.